The following includes a reference to all Certificate Authority (CA) configuration fields and values.

 Enforce unique public keys guarantees that certificates with the same public key can only be issued to the same user from this CA. This means that a user is allowed to have multiple certificates (e.g. due to renewal) with the same key as long as the same username is used, but two users cannot share the same public key.
 The check is only performed when new certificates are issued.

 To use this feature efficiently you should have a database index over (subjectKeyId,issuerDN) on the table CertificateData.
-See doc/sql-scripts for index scripts.
+For more information, see Create Database Indexes in Creating the Database and for index scripts, refer to doc/sql-scripts.

 Enforce Unique DN